prawnsup/Preflopper/README.md

 ## Installation
  **For windows download dist file manually right clicking the folder.
 Then run main.exe**

- ** For mac-os , newest version of mac-os has had problems with creating a disk-image so no executable option like in windows.Python 3+ required**
+ **For mac-os , newest version of mac-os has had problems with creating a disk-image so no executable option like in windows.Python required**